cunnie/docs/mac-mini-CF.md

 ### The World's Smallest PaaS Just Got Bigger

-In the previous [blog post](http://pivotallabs.com/worlds-smallest-iaas-part-3-paas/), our attempt to shoehorn a CloudFoundry install onto a 16GB Mac was met with failure.
+In the previous [blog post](http://pivotallabs.com/worlds-smallest-iaas-part-3-paas/), our attempt to shoehorn a CloudFoundry install onto a 16GB Mac was an epic fail.
+We ran out of RAM during the deployment.

 So what did we do?
 In the time-honored tradition of IT, we threw more hardware at the problem.
 We bought a Mac Pro: